And yet, I know there is another way:

 And backroads I know better than myself

-And could ride blindfold; every hill
+And could ride blindfold; every hill and wood

-And hedge, each field and farmhouse, every curve
+Each hedgerow, field and farmhouse; every curve

 And corner as familiar as my face;